cobalt pet: shortwave weblog

 shortwave

 I ordered a shortwave radio, the Kaito KA1102.
 It hasn't arrived yet.
-I've wanted a shortwave receiver for a few years, and initially planned to buy a Grundig satellit.
-However, I put it off due to the huge size of the radio and the high price - the $500 neighborhood seemed like a lot to spend for a new hobby.
+I've wanted a shortwave receiver for a few years, and initially planned to buy a Grundig Satellit 800.
+However, I put it off due to the large size of the radio and the high price - $500 seemed like a lot to spend for a new hobby.
 So I started looking around on Amazon at shortwave radios that were recommended to me by someone, and I read the customer reviews.
 I found it funny that many of the reviewers wrote comments like, "Compared with the several other shortwave radios I own in this price range, this radio can do blah blah but it lacks blah."
 Using the Amazon reviews to guide me, I product-jumped among radios around $100, until I settled on the 1102.

 Based on google queries I've done, the shortcomings of this radio are: